Donor Sperm

 Explore Your Donor Sperm Options & Consult with our Experts

-Schedule A Consultationdonor sperm & CMV Information
+Schedule a Consultationdonor sperm & CMV Information

 The FDA requires that Cytomegalovirus (CMV) testing be performed on anyone who intends to donate sperm.
 A positive result however, doesn’t necessarily mean that they will be ineligible to donate.
 Sperm banks will obtain semen samples from potential donors and then quarantine those specimens for at least six months.
 During that time, the donor's CMV antibody levels may be tested several times.